-- (a) It is unlawful for any person to own, keep, possess, harbor or maintain within the city any vicious animal.
-This prohibition shall not apply to any animal being transported in a securely confined manner through the city to a destination outside the city. - (b) It is unlawful for any person to own, keep, possess, harbor or maintain within the city any dangerous animal except in accordance with the conditions established by this chapter and any additional conditions imposed by the municipal court.
-This prohibition shall not apply to any animal being transported in a securely confined manner through the city to a destination outside the city. - (c) With the exception of livestock or as otherwise expressly set forth in this code, it is unlawful for any person to own, possess, harbor, sell or in any manner traffic in any animal that is not a domestic animal, except when in transit through the city to a destination outside the city. - (d) Except when in transit through the city, no person shall own, keep, possess, harbor or maintain any livestock within the city except when such use is allowed by the applicable zoning ordinance. - (e) In addition to the requirements of this chapter, Vietnamese pot-bellied pigs may be kept within the city only as follows: - (1) At a farming operation zoned for agriculture purposes; - (2) At a veterinarian hospital; - (3) At an educational facility licensed by the State of Colorado; - (4) At a commercial enterprise licensed as a pet shop; or - (5) On any single parcel of property under the following conditions: - a.
-Not more than one (1) such animal shall be kept on any single parcel of property; - b.
-Such animal shall be domesticated; - c.
-Such animal shall not exceed seventy (70) pounds in weight; and - d.
-Such animal shall be spayed or neutered by six (6) months of age.
+- (ca) With the exception of livestock or as otherwise expressly set forth in this code, it is unlawful for any person to own, possess, harbor, sell or in any manner traffic in any animal that is not a domestic animalhousehold pet or pet animal, except when in transit through the city to a destination outside the city. - (db) It is a civil infraction for any Except when in transit through the city, no person shall to own, keep, possess, harbor or maintain any livestock within the city except when such use is allowed by the applicable zoning ordinance.in.districts zoned in accordance with the city's land development code as "agriculture" or "public." - (ee) In addition to the requirements of this chapter, vVietnamese pot-bellied pigs may be kept within the city only as follows: - (1) At a farming operation zoned for agriculture purposes; - (2) At a veterinarian hospital; - (3) At an educational facility licensed by the State of Colorado; - (4) At a commercial enterprise licensed as a pet shop; or - (5) On any single parcel of property under the following conditions: - ia.
+Not more than one (1) such animal shall be kept on any single parcel of property; - iib.
+Such animal shall be domesticated; - iiie.
+Such animal shall not exceed seventy (70) pounds in weight; and - ivel.
+Such animal shall be spayed or neutered by six (6) months of age